katreddyvenkateswaraReddy/Blinkit-clone/README.md

 ## Features

 - Responsive design that adapts to screen.
-- Replicates key features of the Spotify web player, such as the navigation bar, playlist layout, and player controls.
+- Replicates key features of the Blinkit website, such as the navigation bar, cards layout, and footer.
 - Uses semantic HTML elements for better accessibility and SEO.
 - Custom CSS styling without relying on external libraries.